Sacred Earth

 Benjamin is a human rights and racial justice activist.
 When not performing music, he writes and speaks on issues of racial justice, economic justice, Black History, and works on creating interfaith and interracial alliances.

-October 13, 2022 - Inaugural Podcast with the Rev. Dr. Ambrose Carroll
+Sacred Earth: Building Beloved Community Inaugural webcast with the Rev. Dr. Ambrose Carroll